 - “Bow N*****” – Personal narrative of play experience of Jedi Outcast.
 Super-intense duel, exploits, social norms/rituals in multiplayer.
 (Content warning: racial slurs)

 - “Conflicts in Game Design” – Another talk by Blow, how a game’s premise & its mechanics interact.

-- “Figures: They Speak For Themselves (mildly NSFW)” – from the tumblr of Dresden Codak.
+- “Figures: They Speak For Themselves” – from the tumblr of Dresden Codak.
 Although it’s not directly game-related, reading Aaron Diaz’s posts on visual design show the right sort of attitude (read: insanely meticulous) in what it takes to carefully craft an experience for an audience.

 Edit (July 2019): Dylan from a program at the Salt Lake City Children’s Network recommends this post for additional resources for beginner game designers.
 There’s a few broken links, but has a lot of information about careers in games.
 Thanks, Dylan!